Assisted house sales: What are they and how do assisted sales work?

 As we have mentioned, when it comes to the eventual sale, the buyer reserves the right to change their mind.

-Benefits of a Lease option
+Benefits of a PLO

 Some contracts allow for any profit made from the eventual sale to be shared with the original seller, which makes them especially attractive.